 But the silence gets interrupted by some Finns and Germans.
 They laugh and cheer and chop wood.

-We went to Lake Hirvijärvi, near Riihimäki, which is not far from Helsinki.
+We went to Lake Hirvijärvi, near Riihimäki, which is also not far from Helsinki.

 Finland has over two million saunas so it’s not hard to find wood in the supermarkets to have a proper barbecue.
-So with all the utensils, we went to the fire pit.
+With all the utensils, we went to the fire pit.

 While the boys, and yes, alas the men made fire, chopped the wood and made the pit ready, we took a walk through the forest to watch the sunset.

 Walking through the snow-covered forest ground, along frozen spring, we climbed our way up to a small hill, we watched the sun set behind the lake.
 Colours changes the atmosphere and made the wooden cabin on the other side suddenly appear like the most peaceful place.